carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 You may use arrow keys to move up and down the list, and open help pages by pressing Return key.
 For this exercise, open `Tutorial: Groups and Homomorphisms` first.
-Note navigation instructions at the bottom of the screen.
+Note the navigation instructions at the bottom of the screen.
 Look at first two pages, then press `q` to return to the selection menu.
 Next, navigate to `Reference: Groups` and open it.
 Within two first pages you will find the function `Group` and mentioning of `Order`.